Ayrshire Scotland -

 League Champions].

-(Stix, Baer and Fuller were
+Baer and Fuller gave up

-St Louis Central Breweries team
+St Louis Central Breweries F.C

-mid-season 1934-35).
 Bob returned

 to the field of play following